philipturner/molecular-renderer/README.md

 There are a few other, minor artifacts.
 Along the border between a silicon and hydrogen atom, white pixels can appear sporadically on the silicon side.
 Also, when atoms move quickly (isopropanol rotating at 0.5 Hz), the border between atoms can be a bit jumpy.

 > TODO: Provide a reference video for users to compare their upscaling quality, and check for regressions.

+## Tests

+### Upscaling

+Link reference video for users to compare their upscaling quality, and check for regressions.

+### HDL Tutorial

+TODO: Make accompanying Swift code to position the camera, and properly render this structure.

+### MM4

+Describe the expected properties of the energy through time evolution.
+Add a few more assertions to the code, such as that kinetic energy is nonzero after time evolution.

+Link reference video for what the animation should look like.

+### xTB

+Attempt to make the MSYS2 binary work on Windows, through runtime linking like from PythonKit.
+Start with a basic test in a fresh test package.
+Access LoadLibraryA of a DLL from a different library that's known to work well.